MSF2141/MechaCar_Statistical_Analysis/README.md

 T test analasis of three (3) lots of manufactured suspension coils shows that only Lot 3 is statistically different (p-value=0.041) from the population mean of 1,500 pounds per square inch.

 ### 4. Design a Study Comparing the MechaCar to the Competition:
 To compare the performance of the MechaCar vehicles with that of vehicles from other manufacturers, I would perform statistical tests based on the data type.

-Assuming that numerical continuous data such as cost, maintenance cost, horsepower, city or highway fuel efficiency were available, I would use the ANOVA test.
+Assuming that numerical continuous data such as cost, maintenance cost, horsepower, city or highway fuel efficiency were available, I would use the ANOVA (two-tailed) test.
 In the case of cost, maintenance cost, horse power data, I would use the one-way ANOVA; which test the means of a single dependent variable (e.g., cost) across a single independent categorical variable (e.g., car type) with multiple groups (MechaCar vehicles and vehicles from other manufacturers).
 In the case of city and highway fuel efficiency data, I would use the two-way ANOVA; which tests the means of one dependent variables (e.g., fuel efficiency) across two independent categorical variables (e.g., city and highway) with multiple groups (MechaCar vehicles and vehicles from other manufacturers).
-The tested null hypothesis would be H0: There is no difference in means of e.g., vehicle cost
-"Is there any statistical difference in the cost of a vehicle based on car type – MechaCar versus vehicles from other manufacturers?"
+The tested null hypothesis would be H0: There is no difference in means of the e.g., vehicle cost from MechaCar compared to vehicles from other manufacturers.
+The alternative hypothesis would be HA: There is a difference in means of the e.g., vehicle cost from MechaCar compared to vehicles from other manufacturers.

 Assuming categorical ordinal data such as safety rating were available, I would use the Chi-squared test.
 It tests the distribution of frequencies across two groups.
 The tested null hypothesis would be H0: There is no difference in frequency distribution of safety ratings between both MechaCar and vehicles from other manufacturer.
-The alternative hypothesis would be: HA: There is a difference in frequency distribution of safety ratings between both MechaCar and vehicles from other manufacturer.
+The alternative hypothesis would be HA: There is a difference in frequency distribution of safety ratings between both MechaCar and vehicles from other manufacturer.

-Design a Study Comparing the MechaCar to the Competition (20 points) To receive all points, your study must include the following:
-A metric to be tested is mentioned (5 pt)
-A null hypothesis or an alternative hypothesis is described (5 pt) A statistical test is described to test the hypothesis (5 pt) The data for the statistical test is described (5 pt